vircadia/unity-to-vircadia-pipeline/README.md

 2. Install the `UnityToVircadia` Blender plugin by going to "Edit/Preferences," select the "Add-on" tab and press the "Install" button.
 Select the `UnityToVircadia.zip` file and Press "Install Add-on".
 Press the check checkbox to enable the plugin.
 This will create a `UnityToVircadia` tab on the N panel.
 3. Open the `UnityToVircadia` tab on the N Panel
 4. Select "Import glTF 2.0" and Import the `.glb` file you exported from Unity
-5. Press "Correct Scale" Button"
-6. Press "Import Lightmap Info" and a dialog will open.
+5. Press "Import Lightmap Info" and a dialog will open.
 Select the "LightmapInfo.txt" file from the folder we created earlier.
 This will generate a mesh container for the lightmaps called "vircadia_lightmapData." \* Note: At the moment you will not see these lightmaps until export. container will be removed automatically in Vircadia-web
-7. Press "Adjust Shaders" to correct material properties and repeats.
+6. Press "Adjust Shaders" to correct material properties and repeats.
+7. Press "Preview Lightmaps" to preview lightmaps.
+You can then "Clear Lightmaps" to revert to your previous state if you choose.
 8. Press the "Export glTF 2.0 button to export your model.
 Set your format to `glTF Binary (.glb)`.
 From within the export dialog, open the "include" tab and be sure "Custom Properties" is selected.
 We recommend setting your Material Image format to `Webp` and checking "Create Webp".
 Compression can be used as well to lower file size, but minor artifacts may appear.
 Export `glTF 2.0`.

 You are now ready to upload your `.glb` file to the public folder.
 An S3 bucket is recommended.
 Amazon (AWS), Digital Ocean, Linode, and more all offer S3 compatible storage.